Patient News for April 2021: 🦠 the story continues… … it does seem to be a rather long and perhaps not terribly interesting story, doesn’t it?!!

 As before, we still have to work with an eye on safety for everyone, patients and staff alike.
-As before, we will continue to work whilst making the assumption that anyone and everyone is potentially a source of coronavirus infection - this way because we have already taken all necessary precautions we won’t have to close if someone reports shortly after they’ve been in that they have covid-19 symptoms, and more importantly we will not then have to phone a whole day’s patients to tell them that they need to isolate for 14 days too… still better all round really!
-So when you see the changes we have made, including the PPE worn, be assured it’s for this reason (ie it’s not at all personal to you!).
+Also as before, we will continue to work whilst making the assumption that anyone and everyone is potentially a source of coronavirus infection - this way because we have already taken all necessary precautions we won’t have to close if someone reports shortly after they’ve been in that they have covid-19 symptoms, and more importantly we will not then have to phone a whole day’s patients to tell them that they need to isolate for 14 days too… still better all round really!
+When you see the changes we have made, including the PPE worn, be assured it’s for this reason (ie it’s not at all personal to you!).
 We should all then be able to remain Covid-19 free.

 What happens next?
 What about laser treatments?

 We are pretty much offering everything as normal now for injectable treatments.
 I’ve been doing a bit of research into laser treatments, which are not considered safe as yet unfortunately.
 Laser safety experts are of the opinion that laser hair removal and laser tattoo removal are both considered aerosol generating procedures (AGPs), so are not allowed at the moment.
 Debate is ongoing about whether scavenging systems for collecting any spray/smoke produced during such treatments are actually helpful/reduce the risk - it seems they may actually make things worse.
 In very practical terms, the big lasers also have fans, filters, nooks and crannies and would be ideal places to miss a few virus particles here and there when cleaning.
 So on balance and with apologies, there is no chance of restarting any laser treatments at the moment - it may be well into the latter part of the year before this becomes available again. 🤞🏻 Again no new patients being accepted at the moment for tattoo removal, and no new patients being started at all for hair removal.